Struggling to Lose Weight After C-section? Here’s How I Reduced 30 Pounds in Just 5 Months!

 Don’t feel like you NEED to leave your baby to do yoga.
 There are so many great yoga videos that you can do at home.
 Many yoga videos are available for streaming.

-An hour of yoga can burn as much as 600 calories.
-It does depend on your current weight and what you do while doing yoga, but this goes to show that you don’t need to do high-intensive workouts to burn calories.
+An hour of yoga can burn as many as 600 calories.
+It depends on your current weight and what you do while doing yoga, but this shows that you don’t need to do high-intensive workouts to burn calories.

 Work on Planks